happyfresh/docker-predictionio/README.md

-This project is derived from sphereio/docker-predictionio
+This project is derived from steveny/docker-predictionio, using PostgreSQL.

 # PredictionIO docker container
 Docker container for PredictionIO-based machine learning services